vincehinojosa2020/GitHubby/README.md

 ## About

-Blab-a-Gag is a fairly simple forum type application which allows users to:
+GitHubby is a fairly simple forum type application which allows users to:
-* Post a one-liner joke;
+* Post one-liner Dad-jokes;
-* Follow the jokes of other users or not; and
+* Follow the Dad-jokes of other users -or not-; and
 * Comment on other users messages (heckle).

 ### URLs